 From popular Rembrandt masterpieces to recent works by lesser-known artists, the Art Institute of Chicago houses one of the finest art collections in the world.
-Spanning centuries of human creativity, exhibits include a distinguished collection of prints and drawings, an internationally acclaimed collection of Impressionist and Post-Impressionist paintings, sculptures, photographs, Asian, African and American arts, architectural drawings, textiles and more.
+Spanning centuries of human creativity, exhibits include a distinguished collection of prints and drawings, an internationally acclaimed collection of Impressionist and Post-Impressionist paintings, sculptures, photographs, Asian, African, and American arts, architectural drawings, textiles, and more.
 Many pieces are on loan from the famed Terra Foundation for American Art.
 Educational programs and guided museum tours are available.
-Artbooks, reproductions, postcards and other items are available in the museum shop.
+Artbooks, reproductions, postcards, and other items are available in the museum shop.

-Enjoy Cycling?
-Bobby's Bike Hike offers you the chance to see Chicago's major attractions on an informative cycling tour.
-They offer a variety of tours including the 'Lakefront Neighborhoods Tour', 'Kids Edition' and 'City Lights at Night Tour'.
-The tours are leisurely paced, so you don't have to worry about not being able to keep up with the cycling group.
-The cycles provided are 'Schwinn Beach Cruisers' and helmets are also offered.
-People of all ages will enjoy these tours and it is a great and informative way to experience the sights and sounds of the city of Chicago.
+Whether a cycling enthusiast or not, Bobby's Bike Hike is a brilliant way to see Chicago's major attractions on an informative cycling tour.
+With a good variety of tours available, including the 'Lakefront Neighborhoods Bike Tour' and 'Chicago’s Ultimate City Bike Tour', there is something for everyone.
+These tours are leisurely paced, so you need not worry about being unable to keep up with the cycling group.
+Bobby’s Bike Hike provides a range of bikes to choose from and also offers helmets.
+People of all ages will enjoy these tours as it is a fantastic and informative way to experience the sights and sounds of the city.